growr-xyz/growr-documentation/specification/2-3-user-setup.md

 Process steps:

 1. An invited user opens the Lending portal and is automatically redirected to the /signup page where the user initiates the signup process.
-2. The Lending portal redirects the user to the authentication route of Growr API service.
+2. The Lending portal redirects the user to the authentication route of the Growr API service.
 3. Growr API service calls the Google authentication API.
 4. Google authentication server redirects the user to the authentication page.
 5. The user selects one of his available Google accounts and provides the requested consent.
-6. Google authentication server confirms the authentication and returns the user data to Growr API service.
+6. Google authentication server confirms the authentication and returns the user data to the Growr API service.
-7. Growr API service redirects the request to Growr User service.
+7. Growr API service redirects the request to the Growr User service.
 8. Growr User service updates the record (changes the status to ACTIVE) in the Users collection.
 9. Growr User service returns a token to the Lending Portal.
 The token will be used for all subsequent calls to Growr services.
 10. The Lending portal lets the user in and redirects him/her to the main page (Dashboard).

 ### User registration with email and password

-Prerequisite: User has received an invitation email with OTP code.
+Prerequisite: The user has received an invitation email with an OTP code.

 ```mermaid
 sequenceDiagram